UWM-Libraries/GeoDiscovery-Documentation/docs/GeoCombine/OpenGeoMetadata.md

 ## Update local OpenGeoMetadata repositories

-Runs `git pull origin master`
-on all cloned repositories in
-`./tmp/opengeometadata`

 ```ruby
 bundle exec rake geocombine:pull
 ```

+Runs `git pull origin master`
+on all cloned repositories in `GeoDiscovery/tmp/opengeometadata`

 {: .warning }
 If this doesn't work, ensure your current user has read/write access to the `.git/` directory of the repository.
+Permission issues can arrise.